 Compared to many luthiers, Newport, Tennessee’s John Arnold keeps a low profile (no website, no Facebook pages).
 But his role in the world of acoustic guitars cannot be underestimated: he’s one of our country’s best builders; he serves as an invaluable expert and resource on the construction of vintage Martin guitars; and he’s even supplied some pretty special Red spruce to many guitar and mandolin builders.
-When we noticed in late December 2012 that one of Arnold’s most unique creations – one of his three interpretations of the rare-as-hen’s-teeth Weymann Jimmie Rodgers Special guitar – was for sale at Guitar Gallery [it has since sold], we couldn’t resist asking him a bit more about these guitars.
+When we noticed in late December 2012 that one of Arnold’s most unique creations – one of his three interpretations of the rare-as-hen’s-teeth Weymann Jimmie Rodgers Special guitar – was for sale at Guitar Gallery [it has since been sold], we couldn’t resist asking him a bit more about these guitars.

 Fretboard Journal: How did your re-creation of the Weymann Jimmie Rodgers Special guitar come about?

 John Arnold: It developed because Doc Watson had come for a visit to the Country Music Hall of Fame and ended up playing [Jimmie Rodgers’ own] guitar.
 He wanted to see it and the only way for him to see it was to touch it.
 So they took it out of the glass case and he tightened the strings and played it.
 That created a big stir.

 A mutual friend suggested that I could build a replica.
 So I went to the Country Music Hall of Fame and took a pattern on the guitar and built Doc’s replica, which we presented to him at MerleFest in 1990.
 And I built two of those since then.
 That’s the way that came about.

 FJ: Did you get to play the original Jimmie Rodgers guitar at the Hall of Fame?
 What were your thoughts on it?